 The original Mad Max movie was both set and produced in Australia.
 Even though the initial reception was polarizing, it soon gained a cult following, which eventually warranted several sequels.

-There are a total of four films in this post apocalyptic action series – the first three premiered in the late seventies and early eighties, while the last one premiered quite recently.
+There are a total of four films in this post-apocalyptic action series – the first three premiered in the late seventies and early eighties, while the last one premiered quite recently.
 Mad Max Fury Road is the most recent instalment in the series, and it is a joint American-Australian venture.
 It was filmed across both continents, and it is considered one of the best live-action films of the 21st century.

-Australia is famous for popularity of barbecues.
+Australia is famous for the popularity of barbecues.
 They are a very popular pastime in the summer, and often referred to as just barbies.

 Because of their popularity, you can often find grills in public city parks.
 Additionally, barbecues are pretty popular events for fundraising for schools and local communities.

+Over the years, their barbecue cooking method evolved but still, nothing beats their preparation methods.
 Traditionally, the meats used in Australian barbecues are lamb chops, beef steaks and sausages.
 And a particular Australian twist on the barbecue is to drizzle beer over the meat while it is cooking, because it adds flavor and makes the meat more tender.

 Over the last few decades, it became increasingly popular to barbecue seafood like crayfish, prawns and rock lobster.